tvomacka/Dungeon/README.md

 1. Gaining new party members
 1. Map travelling

-> Player choices need to have impact on the environment (and obviously game progression).
+> Player choices need to have an impact on the environment (and obviously game progression).

 ## Game mechanics